dosei0/Embbeded-Systems-Project/README.md

 | Requirements Testing | Checking that a time based pulse effect works                         | Multiple lines of code                            | N/A           |<img width="491" height="567" alt="image" src="https://github.com/user-attachments/assets/2732ba6b-5c6c-4130-9996-fc89d93a76b1" />| Should have bars pulsing with a grey colour                                | Bad result.
 Does not work at all and must be removed for product to work | 25/03/19      |

-## Section 6: Professional Considerations
+## SECTION 6: Professional Considerations

 **Project SWOT analysis**
 | SWOT | Helpful to achieving the objective| Harmful to achieving the objective|